Learn about the healthcare transition process we follow at Great Ormond Street Hospital (GOSH).

 - the ways that his or her GOSH team can help your teenager feel ready to move to adult services

-There might be some aspects of growing up with a medical condition or disability that have not been discussed with you and your teenager.
+There might be some aspects of growing up with a medical condition or disability that have not been discussed.

-For example, you may have questions about how your teenager’s condition might affect his or her adult life, in relation to things like career choices, benefits, relationships or family planning.
+For example, you may have questions about how your teenager’s condition might affect their adult life, in relation to things like career choices, benefits, relationships or family planning.

 It is a good idea for you to discuss these things with your GOSH team, who will be able to advise you or put you in contact with appropriate organisations that can help.